Tuesday, February 17, 2026

 • Transparent and structured processes that reduce rework and delay

-Supervisors seldom focus on a single data point.
+Regulators such as the FCA seldom focus on a single data point.
 They look for patterns, signals, and behaviour over time.
-Complaint metrics are interpreted as indicators of governance, control, and decision quality.

 Trends matter more than individual data points